-We are happy to assess the applicability of the 30%-ruling on a case-by-case basis in more detail if the general requirements don't seem to be met.
+We are happy to assess the applicability of the 30%-ruling on a case-by-case basis in more detail if the general requirements do not seem to be met.

-Can the 30%-ruling be applied to a director of a Dutch company?
+Can the 30%-ruling be applied to a Director of a Dutch company?

-A formally appointed board member of a Dutch company is regarded as an employee, and hence a director may qualify for the 30%-ruling.
-This applies even if the director does not physically work in the Netherlands.
+A formally appointed board member of a Dutch company is regarded as an employee, and hence a Director may qualify for the 30%-ruling.
+The 30%-ruling applies even if the Director does not physically work in the Netherlands.
+Please note that is different for Directors being resident of the UK or the US.